28. Student Conduct Files and Records

 Complaints may result in the development of a student conduct file in the name of the accused student.
 The student conduct file of the accused shall be destroyed should it be found that no violation of University rules occurred.
 The file of a student found to have violated University rules shall be retained as a student conduct record for no less than five years from the date of the student’s graduation or from the last day of the last semester the student is enrolled.
-Student conduct records may be retained for as long as administratively valuable or permanently if the student was expelled, suspended or blocked from reenrollment and/or in situations that may result in future litigation.
+Student conduct records may be retained for as long as administratively valuable.
+The records may be retained permanently if the student was expelled, suspended, or blocked from reenrollment and/or in situations that may result in future litigation.

-Complaints of sexual harassment or sexual misconduct may result in the development of a file in the survivor’s name.
-This file shall be retained for no less than five years from the survivor’s graduation date or from the last day of the last semester the student is enrolled.
+Complaints of sexual harassment, sexual misconduct, dating violence, domestic violence, stalking, or related retaliation may result in the development of a file in the complainant’s name.
+This file shall be retained for no less than five years from the complainant’s graduation date or from the last day of the last semester the complainant is enrolled.
 These files may be retained for as long as administratively valuable.

-Some student conduct records may be expunged for good cause by the Dean of Student Life and/or designee upon receipt of a written request by the student.
-Expulsions and suspensions will not be eligible for expungement.
+Some student conduct records may be expunged for good cause by the Vice President for Student Affairs or designee responsible for the oversight of the Student Conduct processes upon receipt of a written request by the student.
+A student conduct record with an expulsion, suspension, an unresolved case, or any open sanction will not be eligible for expungement.
 Factors to be considered in review of such petitions shall include, but are not limited to:

 - the student’s level of understanding of their behavior and its impact;